8 By this My Father is glorified, that you bear much fruit; so you will be My disciples.

 so you will be My disciples.

-Those who pray in the will of God are manifestly Jesus’ disciples, they show evidence of it.
+Those who pray in the will of God are manifestly Jesus’ disciples; they show evidence of it.
 Bearing fruit shows we are disciples.
 Discipleship is not something static but dynamic.
 It continues to develop as we appropriate what Jesus has to offer.
-The apostles still have a great way to go as disciples of Christ.
+The apostles still had a great way to go as disciples of Christ.
 To continue to produce fruit by the application of Christ’s principles to our lives is not a condition of discipleship but a consequence of it, evidence of it.

 The word “be” means to become.
 The idea here is spiritual growth; we become spiritually mature by drawing on resources from the Lord.
 Spirituality is an absolute, but maturity is relative.
 There are degrees of discipleship.
 The apostles were to become more and more disciples in their character.

 If God does the doing, then He gets the glory.